Museu Nacional do Azulejo

 On the third floor there is a panoramic tile mural that once again left us awestruck.
 It is 1115 x 2347cm (120′) and depicts the city of Lisbon as it was before the great earthquake of 1755.
 It’s known as The Great View of Lisbon, circa 1700 and it is spectacular in it’s detail.

 If you get to Lisbon for no other reason than to see these two museums, then you’d be good to go.
-They’re that good.
+Yes.
+They are in fact that good.
 It takes a bit of effort to get to both museums as they are on opposite ends of Lisbon but it is well-worth the time.
 You won’t regret it.

-To Learn More:
+To Read More: